Darelbi/MTG-Mana-Curve-Simulation/README.md

 1 mana that is going to be played (in hand).
 Then each turn Lore counter are added to Urza's Saga, and the effects take place, it can be used as land the first turn the second turn creates a Construct token, and the third turn idem before being sacrificed.
+In this way the Urza's Saga will be played when it is possible to create 2 construct tokens.

 The approach I followed, is the simplest possible:

  - No foe
- - Greedy strategy VS real planning
+ - Mostly greedy, with some planning (for Atog and Steel Overseer)
  - Just some of the cards for affinity are implemented
  - I tried to avoid over-engineering the code